M-Power Regularized Least Squares Regression: Introduction

 To the best of our knowledge, the most directly related work to this paper is that of Mendelson and Neeman~\cite{Mendelson10} and Steinwart et al.~\cite{Steinwart09}, who studied the impact of the regularization exponent on RLS regression (RLSR) methods from a theoretical point of view.
-In~\cite{Mendelson10} the sharpest known learning rates of the RLSR algorithm was established in the case where the exponent of the regularization term $m$ is less than or equal to one, showing that one can use a regularization term that grows slower than the standard quadratic growth in the RKHS norm. {In~\cite{Steinwart09} an oracle inequality that holds for all $m\geq 1$ was provided, arguing that the exponent $m$ may be chosen on the basis of algorithmic considerations.
+In~\cite{Mendelson10} the sharpest known learning rates of the RLSR algorithm was established in the case where the exponent of the regularization term $m$ is less than or equal to one, showing that one can use a regularization term that grows slower than the standard quadratic growth in the RKHS norm.
+However, in~\cite{Steinwart09} optimal learning rates independent of the exponent of the RKHS regularization was provided for the same algorithm when $m\geq 1$, arguing that the exponent $m$ has no influence on the learning rates and thus may be chosen on the basis of algorithmic considerations.
 In this spirit we have asked whether, by additionally focusing attention on the algorithmic problem involved in the optimization, one could develop an efficient algorithm for RLSR with a variable RKHS regularization exponent.
-The remainder of the paper is devoted to presenting an approach to answering this question.}
+The remainder of the paper is devoted to presenting an approach to answering this question in the case of least square loss.

+It is worth mentioning that this question was asked in~\cite{Steinwart2004,Steinwart09} as an open-ended question.
+Indeed, even though Steinwart et al. showed that the same learning rates for RLSR can be achieved for regularization exponents greater or equal to 1, they observed that a substantial difference is the way the regularization parameter has to be chosen in order to achieve this rate~\cite{Steinwart2004,Steinwart09}.
+This led them to wonder whether it is easier to find an almost optimal choice of the regularization parameter when the $m$-power regularization is considered instead of the standard quadratic one.
+This further motivates the study of the $m$-power RLSR problem from an algorithmic and impelmentation point of view.

-In this work we demonstrate that the $m$-power RLS regression problem can also be solved efficiently and that there is no reason for ignoring this possibility.
+{ In this work we demonstrate that the $m$-power RLS regression problem can also be solved efficiently and that there is no reason for ignoring this possibility.
 Specifically, we make the following contributions: \begin{itemize} \parskip0pt \parsep0pt \itemsep5pt \topsep=0pt \partopsep0pt